labbunny/gke-observability-stack/terraform/README.md

 Refer to each module's `variables.tf` for the list of available variables and their default values.

+## Enabling DNS and TLS for Testing

+To test proper DNS and TLS provisioning with this setup:

+1. **Uncomment the `dns` module** in your environment's `main.tf` file (e.g., `environments/dev/main.tf`).
+2. **Set the required variables** for the DNS module.
+Variable definitions and descriptions can be found in `modules/dns/variables.tf`.
+3. **Purchase the domain** you want to use for your services (e.g., `example.com`).
+4. **Configure your domain's NS records** at your domain registrar to point to the name servers provided by the Google Cloud DNS managed zone created by Terraform.
+This is a manual, one-time step per domain.

+Once these steps are complete, Terraform will manage all DNS records and static IPs for your services, and GKE ManagedCertificates will provision TLS certificates automatically.

 ---

 _This README describes the infrastructure as defined in the `terraform` directory.
 For further customization, review each module's variables and outputs._